{{ summaryHeading }}

 TLSA

-DNS record type that publishes a TLS certificate association.
+The DNS record type that publishes certificate association data for DANE.